GompDS/Mimic-Tear/README.txt

 Download Yabber: https://www.nexusmods.com/sekiro/mods/42
                  https://github.com/JKAnderson/Yabber

-This is a subspecies creation tool for Dark Souls 3 which automates the process of creating a subspecies of an enemy.
+This is a tool for Dark Souls 3 which automates the process of creating a subspecies of an enemy.

 --| How to use